 7. It’s filled with adventure

-Through my research I already knew that Cape Verde is known for its hiking trails, but I was surprised to find many more activities on the islands.
-On Santo Antao there were canyoning, surfing, parapente, scuba diving, and snorkelling tours in offer.
-Most of these were run in a small-scale way by European expats who’d moved to the islands.
+Through my research, I already knew that Cape Verde is known for its hiking trails, but I was surprised to find many more activities on the islands.
+On Santo Antao, there were canyoning, surfing, paragliding, scuba diving, and snorkelling tours on offer.
+Most of these were run individually by European expats who’d moved to the islands.

-While it’s cheapest and easiest to move around the islands by aluguer, which is the local flavor of shared minivan, I also rented a small 4×4 for a while to get to some more remote places.
+It’s cheapest and easiest to move around the islands by aluguer, which is the local flavor of shared minivan.
+I also rented a small 4×4 for a while to get to some more remote places.
 I had a blast driving my small but trusty Suzuki Jimny through lunar-like landscapes and to the isolated town of Tarrafal, which involved driving over rocky dirt tracks and across a beach.

-All in all, Cape Verde was a concentrated little nugget of travel goodness — and I ate it all up with delight.
-If you’re looking for somewhere different but not too far to travel when this pandemic is over, it definitely needs to be on your list.
+All in all, Cape Verde proved to be a concentrated little nugget of travel goodness — and I ate it all up with delight.
+If you’re looking for somewhere different but potentially not too far to travel, then it absolutely needs to be on your list.